Physician Blog by Craig A. Miller, MD

 Medicine is constantly evolving.
 New discoveries and new technology make treatments more efficient.
 At OrthoBethesda, we believe we should implement these innovations to help our patients to better outcomes.

-Dr. Craig Miller was the first surgeon in the Washington, DC area to routinely perform computer navigation in his shoulder surgeries to provide greater precision and faster recovery for patients.
+Dr. Craig Miller was the first surgeon in the Washington, DC area to routinely perform computer navigation in his shoulder replacement surgeries to provide greater safety, precision and faster recovery for his patients.
 Dr. Miller specializes in shoulder surgery and has a background in sports medicine.
 Shoulder surgery has long proved challenging because of the relatively small area around the shoulder compared to larger bones, such as the hip or knee.
-The cutting edge Exactech GPS computer navigation technology that he uses gives him a better overview when they operate by showing them a bigger picture on a screen.
+The cutting edge Exactech GPS computer navigation technology that he uses gives him a better overview when he operates by showing him the bigger picture on a screen.
 Not only can Dr. Miller see what is in front of him, but also where his instruments are going inside his patients’ bodies!
 He was one of the first surgeons in the nation to use this impressive tool.

-How Does Exactech Shoulder Work?
+How Does Computer Navigation Work?

 Why Does Computer Navigated Total Shoulder Replacement Using Exactech GPS Deliver Better Results?

 Dr. Miller has noted several benefits to using the Exactech shoulder GPS, including: